 - Form into meatballs.
 Use your hands to form the meatballs into 12 golf ball sized meatballs.
 Place them on a parchment-lined baking sheet.

 - Bake the meatballs.
 Place the meatballs in the oven to bake for 15 minutes.

-- Add the meatballs to the bowls, or use in the recipe of your choice.
+- Add the meatballs to the bowl recipe below, toss them in these Italian Quinoa Bowls or use them in the recipe of your choice.

 How to make Italian bowls

 - Roast the broccoli and meatballs.
 Toss broccoli florets with olive oil and Italian seasoning.
 Place the broccoli on an extra-large baking sheet, along with the meatballs, or place it on a separate parchment-lined baking sheet.
 Roast the broccoli with the meatballs in the oven for 15 minutes.